laughlin/MvcKickstart/README.md

 MvcKickstart
 ===========

-A base site template I use to start a new asp.net mvc project.
+A base site template we use to start a new asp.net mvc project.
 This is a .net 4.5, asp.net mvc 5 project.

 Overview
 --------